Artificial intelligence for cyber resilience

-Browse our impartial, peer reviewed research, produced in collaboration with specialists from academia, industry, government, and beyond.
+Browse our impartial, peer reviewed research, produced in consultation with experts and stakeholders from academia, industry, government, and beyond.

-Our flagship reports provide analysis of emerging research areas, covering topics such as the environment, energy, food security, and more.
+Our flagship reports provide analysis of emerging or complex research areas, covering topics such as the environment, energy, food security, and more.

-Detailed briefings produced in response to topical events or select committee inquiries.
+Detailed briefings produced in response to more rapid research needs.

-Short articles produced rapidly to brief parliamentarians on research developments in areas such as infectious diseases and Covid-19.
+Short articles produced to brief parliamentarians on research developments in fast-moving areas such as infectious diseases.

 Reports produced in collaboration with researchers from UK universities, based on comprehensive searches of academic databases.